 The first tooth aligner concepts were based around rubber and plastic appliances that were used primarily in conjunction with metal braces and not as a complete alternative to them.
 These devices were capable of achieving minor tooth movement or acting as retainers once braces had achieved the desired tooth alignment.
 As technological advances in dental materials and computer science were made, the possibilities of clear aligner therapy dramatically expanded.
 In 1997, Invisalign was begun and has since become nearly synonymous with clear aligner therapy.
 This is because, for many years, Invisalign was the only clear aligner option due to their many patents on the technology.
 In recent years, many of these patents have expired, allowing other companies to come online and offer patients new options.

 How Exactly Do Clear Aligners Work?

-Clear aligners work essentially the same way braces do: by slowly moving teeth into a desired form.
+Clear aligners work essentially the same way braces do: by slowly moving teeth into the desired form.
 The difference, of course, lies in the appliance that exerts the necessary forces on teeth that cause them to move.
 Clear aligners are transparent, plastic-like mouthpieces that fit over a patient’s teeth.
 Relatively slim and comfortable, clear aligners are virtually undetectable, making their cosmetic value extremely high.
 The entire span of treatment consists of wearing several different aligners, each causing different tooth movements as needed.
-Each aligner is designed to not only fit the most recent changes made to the teeth, but to also push certain teeth in a given direction.
+Each aligner is designed to not only fit the most recent changes made to the teeth but to also push certain teeth in a given direction.